 Health, Human Performance and Recreation Sponsoring Walk to School Dayby News Bureau on

-CAPE GIRARDEAU, Mo., Oct.
-1, 2012 -- The Department of Health, Human Performance and Recreation at Southeast Missouri State University in cooperation with the PTA of Alma Schrader Elementary School is sponsoring “Walk to School Day” on Wednesday, Oct.
-3.
+CAPE GIRARDEAU, Mo., Sept.
+25, 2013 –The Department of Health, Human Performance and Recreation at Southeast Missouri State University in cooperation with the PTA of Alma Schrader Elementary School is sponsoring “Walk to School Day” on Wednesday, Oct.
+9.

-Alma Schrader Elementary School in Cape Girardeau will be joining schools from around the world to celebrate International Walk to School Day.
+University faculty and students in the Department of Health, Human Performance and Recreation will join Alma Schrader Elementary School in Cape Girardeau and schools from around the world to celebrate International Walk to School Day.
 The inaugural event in 2005 brought attention to the lack of sidewalks near the school.
 Now participants of the walk celebrate neighborhood sidewalks along the school’s property and primary approach streets.
 The city’s response in building sidewalks is part of a larger goal of fostering Safe Routes to School as well as enhancing the walkability of the entire neighborhood.

 Students are being encouraged to walk to school that day along with teachers, parents, grandparents and other community members who wish to participate.
 Walkers are asked to begin gathering at 7:30 a.m. at the Dennis Scivally Park shelter house.
 School staff, PTA members and others will be present as people arrive and gather.
 A police officer will also be present and will assist in traffic control as parents drop their children off at the park.
 All assembled walkers will leave the park at 7:45 a.m. and walk to Alma Schrader School on the sidewalks along Masters Drive and Randol Avenue.
 The group will arrive at the school shortly before 8 a.m.